Bhavya02-cyber/vapt-portfolio/reports/sqli-report.md

 ## 🔍 Steps to Reproduce

-1. Open the challenge page on CTFlearn
-2. Locate the input field
+1. Access the vulnerable input field on the web application
+2. Enter payload: ' OR '1'='1
-3. Enter the following payload:
+3. Submit the request
+4. Observe that the application returns all records instead of a filtered result

 ## 💥 Proof of Exploitation